Preparing and practising for the test

-This document is about the fast track section of the Learner Route.
+This document is about the Learner Route.
 You might like to print it out to refer to as you work your way along the route.
-The fast track route has been designed for people who feel they already have the skills to pass the National Test but donít have a current English qualification and donít want to go on a course.
-You can work along the route in a way that suits you.
-You can stop and then return to the route when you wish.
-If you feel that you need more preparation than just test practice, please register on the Prepare yourself for the test Ė English learner route, where you will find resources to help brush up your skills.
+You can work along the route in a way that suits you, and you can stop and then return to the route when you wish.

-Please note that if you start a practice test and donít finish it, you cannot return to the test where you left off.
-You will need to take the test again from the start the next time you use the route.
+Note: if you start a progress check or practice test and do not complete it, you cannot return to where you left off.
+You will need to take the test again from the start next time you use the route.

-Fast track gives you the chance to practise for the National Test in Literacy and to build confidence for taking the test.
-To find out more about this qualification, have a look at the Guide to the National Certificates in the quick links.
+The Learner Route gives you the chance to practise and prepare for the National Test in Literacy.
+It will help you to gain a qualification in English, the National Certificate in Adult Literacy.
+To find out more about this qualification, have a look at the Guide to the National Certificates in the Quick Links.

-As you fast-track your way along the route you will gain confidence in the skills you need to pass the National Test.
+As you work your way along the Learner Route, you will gain confidence in the skills you need to pass the National Test.
 You will be able to:

 Do I have to be registered on a course to prepare and practise for the test?